Attorney general may have exceeded power in death penalty prosecution

 Jim Bullock, the 16th Judicial District Attorney hasn’t responded to inquiries from The Colorado Independent about Roth’s ouster from the case

-A hearing on possible sanctions against the prosecution is scheduled Tuesday morning in Ordway.
+A hearing on possible sanctions against the prosecution is scheduled this morning in Ordway.

 It’s unclear how Roth’s comments may also affect several other pending cases that he discussed during his lecture.

-The surfacing of Roth’s speech isn’t the first time the conduct of Attorney General’s special death penalty unit has been questioned.
+The surfacing of Roth’s speech isn’t the first time the conduct of the attorney general’s special death penalty unit has been questioned.

 In 2008, the unit and the 18th Judicial District were sanctioned for allowing Roth’s colleague, Daniel Edwards, to help prosecute a case against an accused prison murderer whom Edwards had represented six years earlier as a defense attorney in private practice.
 “Mr. Edwards has literally switched sides,” Lincoln County District Judge Stanley Brinkley wrote when ordering the state and local prosecutors off the case and ordering a special prosecutor.